-Enda Markey was born in Ireland.
-He was awarded a scholarship to study Musical Theatre at Laine Theatre Arts in London and went on to appear in musical theatre productions in Ireland and the UK before moving to Australia in 2002, where he worked extensively as a performer in television, plays, musicals and concerts.
+Enda Markey was born in Dublin, Ireland.
+At sixteen he was awarded a scholarship to train at Laine Theatre Arts in London, on the musical theatre course.
+Following his training, he worked as a singer and actor in Ireland and the UK before moving to Australia in 2002 where he worked extensively as a performer across the country.

-His Helpmann Award-nominated production of Blood Brothers played in Melbourne and Sydney, where it played to standing ovations and sold-out houses during its extended run in 2015.
+His award-winning production of Willy Russell’s Blood Brothers starring Helen Dallimore, Bobby Fox, Blake Bowden, Josh Piterman and Michael Cormick, played in Melbourne and Sydney, where it played to sold-out houses and standing ovations at every performance.

-In 2016, Enda produced and co-created the world premiere of Defying Gravity – a concert celebrating Stephen Schwartz, which starred Sutton Foster, Aaron Tveit, Helen Dallimore, David Harris, Joanna Ampil and Betty Buckley at Sydney’s Theatre Royal.
-A Japanese production of Defying Gravity will premiere in 2021.
+In 2016, Enda produced and co-created the world premiere of Defying Gravity – a concert celebrating Stephen Schwartz which starred Sutton Foster, Aaron Tveit, Joanna Ampil, Helen Dallimore, David Harris, and the legendary Betty Buckley.
+Enda also presented the special event Stephen Schwartz in conversation with Leigh Sales at Sydney’s Theatre Royal.

-Boublil & Schönberg’s Do You Hear The People Sing? premiered at Shanghai Grand Theatre starring Michael Ball and Lea Salonga.
-The concert has also received enormous acclaim in Taipei and Manila, where a fundraising concert raised AU$710,000 to assist with the rebuilding of 240 homes devastated by Typhoon Yolanda through Habitat for Humanity Philippines.
+Enda’s tour of Boublil & Schönberg’s Do You Hear The People Sing?
+Premiered at Shanghai Grand Theatre, starring Michael Ball and Lea Salonga.
+The show has subsequently played to enormous acclaim in Taipei and Manila, where a special fundraising staging of this concert headlined by Lea Salonga raised AU$770,000 to assist with the rebuilding of 210 homes devastated by Typhoon Yolanda through Habitat for Humanity Philippines.